-People with COVID-19 infection, but without symptoms, probably cause much of the transmission to others.
+People with SARS-C0V-2 infection, but without symptoms, probably cause much of the transmission to others., especially in households (Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Lee E, Wada, et al.).
 Epidemiological investigations in Chicago (Ghinai, Woods et al.), China (Bai et al.; Bi et al.; Columbia University; Du et al.; Li C, Wang, et al.; Li R, Pei, et al.; Pan X, Chen, et al.; Wang Y, Tian, et al.), Germany (Rothe et al.), Japan (Nishiura, Kobayashi et al.), and Singapore (Wei WE, Li, et al.; Yong SEF et al.) of patients’ contacts with other people found many probably received infection from asymptomatic carriers or presymptomatic patients.
-Many infected people with few or no symptoms shed as many viruses as symptomatic patients (He et al.; Zou et al.).
+Many infected people with few or no symptoms shed as many viruses as symptomatic patients (He et al.; Lee S, Kim, et al.; Zou et al.).

 Several studies found large percentages of people had asymptomatic infections, varying with their ages and transmission situations (Oran, Topol).
-For an example, in the general population of a high transmission area, among pregnant women admitted to a New York City hospital for birth delivery, 14% had SARS-CoV-2 (Sutton et al.).
+For example, in the heavily infected Italian town of Vo, testing most of the population twice found about 40% of infected people had no symptoms, and the symptomatic and asymptomatic cases had about equal viral loads that could transmit to others (Imperial College London; Lavezzo et al.).
+In the general population of a high transmission area, among pregnant women admitted to a New York City hospital for birth delivery, 14% had SARS-CoV-2 (Sutton et al.).
+Among people found infected in a program in Korea, 36% were asymptomatic.
+Then 19% started having symptoms, showing that they had actually been presymtomatic (Lee S, Kim, et al.).
 After several residents of a long-term care skilled nursing facility in Washington state had coronavirus COVID-19, scientists tested 93% of residents, and found that about half of those infected did not show symptoms (Kimball et al.).
 When large numbers of cruise ship passengers and crews were tested for viral RNA, 26% – 51% of those infected were asymptomatic.
 When they tested the same individuals repeatedly, 17.9% of those infected never showed symptoms (Mizumoto et al.).
 So, much of the transmission on the cruise ships was probably from asymptomatic people (Moriarty et al.).
-Many children with few or no symptoms shed large numbers of coronaviruses, and so could be transmitting it to adults, who could later develop severe infections (Kelvin and Halperin; Qiu et al.; Van Beusekom, “COVID-19”; Xu et al.).
+Many children with few or no symptoms shed large numbers of coronaviruses, and so could be transmitting it to adults, who could later develop severe infections (Kelvin and Halperin; Qiu et al.; Van Beusekom, “COVID-19”; Xu Y, Li X et al.).

 COVID-19 can spread more easily than many other infectious respiratory diseases, including in the incubation period and asymptomatic infections (Gandhi et al.).
 Symptoms usually start about 5 days after exposure, ranging from 2 -14 days.
 This virus quickly multiplies in the person, and produces millions of viruses in mucous and saliva in a few days.
 After symptoms stop, the virus is still shedding from that person for up to 49 days.
 Patients start to develop immune antibodies in a few days after exposure, but the viruses continue multiplying and shedding, and gradually decrease later (Lauer et al.; National Academies of Sciences, “SARS-CoV-2 Viral shedding”; Tan et al.; Van Beusekom, “Study”; Wölfel et al.; World Health Organization “Immunity…”).